collocations.org

 Please keep your voice down so as not to wake the children.

-keep your voice level/steady
+keep your voice level, keep your voice steady

 He managed to keep his voice steady despite his feelings of panic.